+44 (0)1382 384418

 I would welcome PhD proposals in any of the areas listed above.

-Dr Varvogli is the series editor, with Dr Chris Gair from the University of Glasgow, of Approaches to Contemporary American Literature.
-For further information, or to submit a book proposal, please visit www.humanities-ebooks.co.uk.
+I am the series editor, with Dr Chris Gair (University of Glasgow), of Approaches to Contemporary American Literature.
+For further information, or to submit a book proposal, please visit Humanities eBooks website.

 Thursday 3 March marks World Book Day, an annual celebration of literature aimed at promoting the joy of reading to younger generations.